Abolitionism: Civil War and final emancipation

+The Statue of Liberty was conceived by French abolitionist Édouard René de Laboulaye to commemorate the end of slavery in the US.
+The initial design saw her hold a broken chain in her left hand, but American financiers were opposed to the statue acknowledging slavery; the sculptor Bartholdi retained the chains at her feet (pictured) which are barely visible.

 Plantation owners sometimes moved the Black people they claimed to own as far as possible out of reach of the Union army.
 By "Juneteenth" (19 June 1865, in Texas), the Union Army controlled all of the Confederacy and liberated all its slaves.
 The owners were never compensated; nor were freed slaves compensated by former owners.

 The border states were exempt from the Emancipation Proclamation, but they too (except Delaware) began their own emancipation programs.
 As the war dragged on, both the federal government and Union states continued to take measures against slavery.
 In June 1864, the Fugitive Slave Act of 1850, which required free states to aid in returning escaped slaves to slave states, was repealed.
 The state of Maryland abolished slavery on 13 October 1864.
 Missouri abolished slavery on 11 January 1865.
 West Virginia, which had been admitted to the Union in 1863 as a slave state, but on the condition of gradual emancipation, fully abolished slavery on 3 February 1865.
 The 13th Amendment to the U.S. Constitution took effect in December 1865, seven months after the end of the war, and finally ended slavery for non-criminals throughout the United States.
 It also abolished slavery among the Indian tribes, including the Alaska tribes that became part of the U.S. in 1867.

 Cuba and Brazil

 Brazil and Cuba abolished slavery in the 1880s, with Cuba ending it in 1886 and Brazil in 1888.
-While actors like Gertrudis Gómez de Avellaneda in Brazil and Adelina Charuteira in Cuba worked to end slavery, it was enslaved people themselves who worked daily to chip away at enslavers' local authority.
+While actors like Gertrudis Gómez de Avellaneda in Cuba and Adelina Charuteira in Brazil worked to end slavery, it was enslaved people themselves who worked daily to chip away at enslavers' local authority.
 These actions have at times been dismissed because they were small actions, but historian Adriana Chira argues that while "These freedoms were patchwork, often incomplete when measured against liberal – abolitionist yardsticks, precarious and even reversible" the action " ... were very concrete, and in the long term, they served to corrode the legal structures of plantation slavery locally."
 These actions included marronage and maroon societies that undermined the authority of enslavers in Brazil and legal challenges relying on the legal history of Spain in Cuba.
 These practices are regionally specific based on the legal customs of the region that enslaved people knew well from centuries of interactions with Iberian slave laws.
 A key avenue for these legal arguments was the prominence of "lo extrajudicial", a field of legal interactions adjacent to a lawsuit explained by historian Bianca Premo as consisting of out-of-court settlements, public revelations, and face-to-face encounters.

+Africa

+Senegambia is an example of an influential African region furthering abolition.